RLittlesII/rodneylittlesii/drafts/posts/null-is-the-absence-of-a-thing.md

 - Doing so won't kill your application ... yes ...
 I have seen devs do this
 - The application can recover from the null value being passed
-- You expect ever consumer of the method to gracefully handle a `null` return value
+- You expect every consumer of the method to gracefully handle a `null` return value

 ## The `default` value of a reference object is `null`